gpbl/material-ui-sass/README.md

 npm run dev    # run the dev environment
 ```

 `npm run dev` should open automatically the documentation site.
-While editing the `.sass` files, you will see a live preview of the changes.
+While editing the `.scss` files, you will see a live preview of the changes.

 PS.
-You need to at least make a change to overwrite the original css.
+You need to make a change in a `.scss` file to overwrite the original css.

+#### Start migrating the .less files

+I start from the [github's compare view](https://github.com/callemall/material-ui/compare) showing the diff from the previous version (e.g. the v0.4.0 tag) to the current release (e.g. the v0.5.0 tag – not master!).
+This view shows which `.less` files have been changed.

+Then I keep opened 2 browser's windows: one displaying the the Sass version I'm working on (that running with `npm run dev`) and the other one showing http://www.material-ui.com, to help spotting the diffrences between the two versions.